 - Easy tagging options: To help expand your reach, SocialPilot lets you tag another Facebook account.
 Also, the tool enables you to tag the target location.

 - Customized graphics and emojis: Use the inbuilt editor to edit, crop, or apply filters to your images before publishing them for the world to see.
 You can also go creative by using the Canva integration inside the tool.

 - Manage posts with controlled sharing: Manage every post by setting up preferred and restricted audiences.

-- Boost post and call-to-action feature: Boost post does wonders for your organic posts while you drive more conversations using call-to-action buttons.
+- Call-to-action feature: You drive more conversations using call-to-action buttons.

 - UTM Parameters: The feature lets you create and edit multiple sets of UTM parameters within the tool.
 Add them to the post you want to track.

 You can also customize your post according to what social media platform you’re posting on.
 When you select Facebook, you can see the “Post” and “Reel” tabs.
 In the Reel tab, you will find different customization options.